data-dot-all/dataall/documentation/userguide/docs/shares.md

 ## **Add/delete items**
 When you create a share request for a dataset, you still need to add the items (tables or folders) that you want to get access to.
-Initially the share request should be empty of items and in `DRAFT` state, it should look like the this picture.
+Initially the share request should be empty of items and in `DRAFT` state, it should look like the following picture.

 ![add_share](pictures/shares/shares_initial.png#zoom#shadow)